 Choosing and hanging curtains didn’t come naturally to me.
 It’s easy to buy a pair of curtains without thinking about the proper height that you need.
 I have certainly learned a lot over the years, and these DIY curtain hacks have come in handy.
 Have curtains that are too short?
 Too tall?
 Want to save money?
 Read to find out how!

 – Note: This post contains affiliate links.
 See more information about affiliates here. –

-So, how can you actually “fix” curtains that are too short?
+Can you actually “fix” curtains that are way too short?

 The obvious solution would be to purchase them the right length, but in case you wanted to work with what you’ve got – check out these handy DIY curtain hacks:

 When I think about what to do with too-short curtains, it would definitely be to add more fabric along the bottom (you know, if I knew how to sew).
 Kathy from Up To Date Interiors chose a fun pop of colour for these curtains, and she has lots more tips for short curtains too!
 The knot thing?
 Genius!

 Corinna from A Designer at Home added a fringe border to the bottom of her curtains and they are so fun!
 They look super fancy, and you can definitely DIY something like this (would you believe she made the custom fringe too!?).

 Hacks for Curtains That Are Too Long